exorql/docker-rails-dev/README.md

 Docker template for Rails app or Rails + MySQL development.

 # Usage
-1. Copy env.sample to .env
+1. Copy env.sample to .env and edit the .env
 ```
 $ cp .env.sample .env
 ```